- Yale University (J.D., 1985); Book Review Editor, Yale Law and Policy Review

 In addition to his work involving fine art, Mr. Thomas has also negotiated and advised on world record-setting transactions involving high-end collectibles, including negotiating the consignment agreement for, and advising on the sale in May 2010 of, the world's then most valuable car – the Williamson 1936 Bugatti 575C Atlantic, as well as negotiating the consignment agreement for the sale of the Otis Chandler Car Collection which set the world record for the highest recorded single-day automotive collection sale.

-Mr. Thomas was selected by his peers in 2007-2016 for inclusion in Los Angeles Magazine's Southern California "Super Lawyers."
+Mr. Thomas was selected by his peers in 2007-2016 and 2018 for inclusion in Los Angeles Magazine's Southern California "Super Lawyers."
 Mr. Thomas clerked with the Honorable John A. Mackenzie, Chief Judge for the United States District Court for the Eastern District of Virginia.
 He also has served on the board of the Western Law Center for Disability Rights and on the board and executive committee of the Inner City Law Center.